FedRAMP/docs/markdown/FRMR.ICP.incident-communications-procedures.md

 ---

-## Requirements
+## Requirements and Recommendations

 ### FRR-ICP

-**These requirements apply ALWAYS to ALL FedRAMP Authorized cloud services based on the current Effective Date(s) and Overall Applicability of this standard.**
+**These requirements and recommendations apply ALWAYS to ALL FedRAMP Authorized cloud services based on the current Effective Date(s) and Overall Applicability of this standard.**

 #### FRR-ICP-01
 _Applies to:_ Low, Moderate, High